mark-thompson01/RDP-Brute-Force-Attack-and-Remote-Login/README.md

 This lab demonstrates using hydra to perform a brute force attack on a Windows 10 PC with the RDP protocol.
 Then from there initiating a successful login to the target system with the compromised login credentials using xfreerdp.

+## Performing an nmap scan on port 3389 of the target

 ![RDPBFLab1.PNG](Images/RDPBFLab1.PNG)

 ![RDPBFLab2.PNG](Images/RDPBFLab2.PNG)

+## Using Hydra to run a brute force login scan on the target using the rdp protocol

 ![RDPBFLab3.PNG](Images/RDPBFLab3.PNG)